 Hello, I am Dr Robert Watson.
 I qualified as a Clinical Psychologist in 2001.
-I worked in the NHS for eight years in adult mental health and sexual health/HIV services, helping people with a wide range of mental and sexual health problems.
+I worked in the NHS for twelve years in adult mental health and sexual health/HIV services, helping people with a wide range of mental and sexual health problems.
 I worked to a senior level in the profession, managing services and training and supervising others.
-Since leaving the NHS in 2009, I have set up a successful private practice.
-I am also an accredited Cognitive Analytic Therapist, and I have been innovative in applying Cognitive Analytic Therapy (CAT) to the area of Sex Addiction.
+Since leaving the NHS, I have set up a successful private practice.
+I am also an accredited Cognitive Analytic Therapy Supervisor and Therapist, and I have been innovative in applying Cognitive Analytic Therapy (CAT) to the area of Sex Addiction.
 I have published widely in academic journals and have been involved in writing self-help books and articles; I am co-author of “Living Confidently with HIV: A Self-help guide”.
 I enjoy and value this work because it makes psychological approaches accessible beyond the traditional consulting room.
-Over the last five years I have worked as a Trustee and as Vice Chair for the Association of Cognitive Analytic Therapy, a registered charity that regulates the training and development of CAT in the UK and, in addition, aims through its charitable activities, to promote social inclusion and emotional well-being in society.
-I am currently developing my CAT practice working with gay men who are having difficulties around “Chemsex”.
-I currently only offer web based psychotherapy using high quality encrypted “Zoom” video conferencing software.
+Since 2013 I have been the Vice Chair for the Association of Cognitive Analytic Therapy, a registered charity that regulates the training and development of CAT in the UK and, in addition, aims through its charitable activities, to promote social inclusion and emotional well-being in society.
+I am have been offering a specialist CAT service for gay men who are having difficulties around “Chemsex” since 2014.
+I currently offer web based Cognitive Analytic Therapy and Cognitive Behavioural Therapy using high quality encrypted “Zoom” video conferencing software.

 I believe that through collaborative therapy, I can help others overcome their difficulties and reduce the stigma and disempowerment associated with mental health problems.
 I have always been struck in my work by the courage my clients have shown when facing painful and challenging situations.
 I have also, though my own personal experiences of therapy, found it to be an important vehicle for change.